lud/gem/README.md

 function will be called with `%User{id: 123, …}` as its second argument.

-Gem fill _fullfill_ the spec by loading those entities from the repository.
+Gem will _fullfill_ the spec by loading those entities from the repository.

 More complex entities are possible through the use of lists and maps.